Intimate Care

 It's important to note that panty liners are not designed for a heavy menstrual flow; it is recommended to use appropriate menstrual products such as pads or tampons.
 Additionally, panty liners should be changed regularly to maintain hygiene and prevent discomfort or odour.
 Always choose panty liners that are comfortable, made of breathable materials, and changed regularly to maintain hygiene and prevent any potential irritation or discomfort.

-This blog is written by Nisha Prakash
+✍️ This article was curated by Nisha Prakash